Updated: Saturday 21st February 2026

 🧠 Studies show 67% of AI tool users abandon their premium subscriptions within three months due to feature complexity and poor on-boarding experiences.

-What ChatGPT Plus adds:
+ChatGPT Plus (£19.99/month)

 🧠 Remote workers spend 40% more on AI subscriptions than office workers, yet report only 15% higher productivity gains from their investments.